-Millions of users have uploaded tens of millions of photos to Instagram, making it the world’s most popular photo-sharing app.
-But what happens when you want to save your photos from Instagram?
-Perhaps you took a photo with the Instagram in-app camera and didn’t save a copy to your phone.
-Or, maybe you accidentally deleted the original photo (or — gasp — your phone was stolen) and the only copy you have left is the one you posted on Instagram, getting photos from Instagram is easy.
+Whether you took a photo with the Instagram in-app camera and it didn’t save a copy to your phone, or you accidentally deleted the original photo (or — gasp — your phone was stolen) and the only copy you have left is the one you posted on Instagram, getting photos from Instagram is easy.

-Whatever the case is, until recently, the only option to download photos was to use third-party apps.
-No longer is that the case though.
-Instagram released a new downloader tool that lets you download all of your data — photos included — in a single process.
+Instagram has a downloader tool that lets you download all of your data — photos included — in a single process.
 To give you options, we’re going to run through Instagram’s official process of downloading your content before diving into the other options, which includes bookmarking, using screenshots, and using third-party apps.

 How to download all of your information from Instagram